 The effects of smoking marijuana can be felt within seconds or minutes of inhaling.
 On the other hand, ingesting marijuana as an edible can take much longer to start working.

 The effects of edibles are usually felt 30 to 90 minutes after being consumed.

-Edibles also produce much stronger and longer-lasting effects, which may peak 2 to 6 hours later.
+Edibles also produce much stronger and longer-lasting effects.
 The effects tend to last between 4 to 12 hours, depending on the dose taken.

 On average, consuming 10-25 mg of THC will loosen your body and create feelings of relaxation and bliss.
 Positive effects also include increased laughter and talkativeness.

 These effects can differ between individuals based on their metabolism, weight and fitness level, all of which will play a role in how the body reacts to edibles.

 Finding the right dose is challenging since every person reacts differently to edibles.

 Body type, gender and age all come into play.
 It can also depend on whether an individual has tried cannabis before.
 (Note: a high smoking tolerance level may not always translate to edibles.)